 Christopher Columbus named Portobelo when he visited in 1502.
 Portobelo became a major Spanish trading center, holding three-month long annual trading fairs at the peak of Spanish influence from the mid-sixteenth to early nineteenth century.
-My ecoCiruitos guides, Fabio and Roberto transported me into the center of this small town built amongst the ruins of this highly fortified town Dark clouds threatened, so we moved quickly…not necessarily best for photographing ruins.
-The extensive ruins of forts and the village show evidence of tropical humidity and age the ruins as they are covered in soot and dark mold, but they are otherwise in reasonably good shape for building of such age.
+My ecoCiruitos guides, Fabio and Roberto transported me into the center of this small town built amongst the ruins of this highly fortified town.
+Dark clouds threatened and when it began to rain we moved quickly…not necessarily the ideal circumstances for photographing ruins.
+The extensive ruins of forts and the village show evidence of tropical humidity and age the ruins as they are covered in soot, but they are otherwise in reasonably good shape for building of such age.

 This area, like the ruins in Panama City is somewhat of a work in progress.
 The lovely restored customs house awaits content.
 It certainly has the bones to become an historical museum.
 This little slide show below is a sample of two and a half centuries of Spanish rule in Portobelo, including the forts and the customs house.
 With the Smithsonian Research Institute nearby, it seems that they would have another opportunity to develop a lovely regional museum here in Portobelo.

 The other attraction here, Iglesia de San Felipe, houses the Black Christ.
 Portobelo celebrates the Black Christ statue at an October 21st festival.
 The church was the last building that the Spanish built before leaving Panama.
 Many believe that the Black Christ cures illness.